We believe having your own Personal Trainer is essential to your success which is why our unique challenge makes it compulsory!

 Ask your PT to show you testimonials from their other clients or even better ask if you can have a chat to a few of them.

 You don’t always have to ‘like’ your PT, although chances are you will, but you do need to trust and respect them and be willing to follow their lead.
-It might be helpful to ask them about their philosophy on training, nutrition and motivation as well as their qualifications and experience.
+It might be helpful to ask them about their philosophy on training, nutrition and motivation as well as their qualifications and experience and ensure it gels with you.
+Ideally and even better trial them for a session or two.

 No. 6: Costs, packages and services.